esphome/esphome-docs/components/bluetooth_proxy.rst

 Bluetooth devices that you want to interact with for the best experience.

+If you're looking to create a device that is just a Bluetooth Proxy, see our `Bluetooth Proxy installer <https://esphome.github.io/bluetooth-proxies/>`__ website.

 The Bluetooth proxy depends on :doc:`esp32_ble_tracker` so make sure to add that to your configuration.

 .. code-block::